-The person you care for may experience side effects while taking INQOVI® (decitabine and cedazuridine) tablets.
-Their healthcare provider will take blood tests before each cycle of INQOVI to help check for side effects such as cytopenias.
+You may experience side effects while taking INQOVI[®] (decitabine and cedazuridine) tablets.
+Your healthcare provider will take blood tests before each cycle of INQOVI to help check for side effects such as cytopenias.

 The most common side effects of INQOVI include: